 Dixon Brain Injury Lawyer

-There are several common ways that someone could develop a traumatic brain injury.
-These can include:
+Some common ways someone can develop a traumatic brain injury include:

 - Workplace Accident: It is not unusual for someone to sustain a traumatic brain injury while at work.
-Those who work with heavy types of machinery, such as forklifts, or those who work at great heights, such as construction workers, are at a markedly increased risk of sustaining such a severe injury; however, even those who work in an office can sustain neurological damage, particularly if they slip and fall down a staircase.
+Those who work with heavy machinery or at great heights are at an increased risk of sustaining a severe injury.
+However, even those who work in an office can sustain neurological damage, particularly in a slip and fall accident.

-- Auto Accident: Anyone who has operated a motor vehicle in the past understands that car crashes can happen at any time.
-Furthermore, every car accident, no matter how minor, carries with it a risk of sustaining serious injuries.
-If people are involved in a rollover accident, rear-end collision, or even a fender bender, their head could strike the steering wheel or dashboard of their vehicle.
-This can lead to trauma to the brain tissue inside of the skull, causing serious neurological damage.
+- Auto Accident: No matter how minor, every car accident carries a risk of sustaining severe injuries.
+If people are involved in a rollover accident, rear-end collision or even a fender bender, their head could strike their vehicle's steering wheel or dashboard.
+This can lead to trauma to the brain tissue inside the skull, causing severe neurological damage.

-- Pedestrian Injuries: People can even sustain a brain injury while walking across the street.
+- Pedestrian Injuries: Pedestrians can sustain a brain injury while walking across the street.
 Whether it is a bike, motorcycle, or car, a collision with a pedestrian can lead to significant trauma.
-When the pedestrian's head strikes the hood of the car or the pavement, serious neurological damage can develop.
-This could create problems that could last the rest of the individual’s life.
+When the pedestrian's head strikes the hood of the vehicle or the pavement, serious head damage can develop.

-One of the most common questions that people ask is about the symptoms of a traumatic brain injury.
+One of the questions people often ask about is the symptoms of a traumatic brain injury.
 Depending on the type and the severity of the injury, these symptoms can vary from person to person.
-Some of the symptoms that people should watch out for include:
+Some of the signs that people should look for include:

-- Bleeding: This is a symptom that can be hard to detect.
-While some people may have bleeding come out of the ears, nose, or eyes, some bleeding can occur inside the skull cavity.
-Because it hides in this compartment, people may not notice it until it is too late.
-Any bleeding coming from the ears or nose should immediately prompt someone to seek urgent medical attention.
+- Bleeding: This symptom can be hard to detect if it occurs internally.
+While some people may bleed from the ears, nose, or eyes, some bleeding can occur inside the skull cavity.
+Because it happens inside the brain, people may not notice it until it is too late.

-- Loss of Consciousness: Particularly severe neurological injuries could lead to an immediate loss of consciousness at the accident scene; however, people could even lose consciousness after the initial event.
+- Loss of Consciousness: Severe neurological injuries could lead to an immediate loss of consciousness.
 If there is bleeding in the brain, this could gradually apply pressure to the brain tissue, eventually leading to a loss of consciousness.
 This merits emergent medical attention.

 Photo by Pixabay